noahlearner/semrushapitutorial/README.md

 ## Step 3
 Open the Terminal inside VSCode.
 Hit Terminal > New Terminal
 ## Step 4
-Type 'npm init' and hit enter or return inside the Terminal you just opened.
+Type `npm init` and hit enter or return inside the Terminal you just opened.
 This will setup your Node environment.
 You'll be guided through a series of prompts, hit enter or return at each one.
 ## Step 5
-Type into terminal "npm install fs axios fs-ndjson googleapis @google-cloud/bigquery"  (no quotes) and hit enter or return
+Type into terminal `npm install fs axios fs-ndjson googleapis @google-cloud/bigquery` and hit enter or return
 ## Step 6
 Create a Google Cloud Project.
 Directions are here: https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project